ading2210/libcurl.js/README.md

 libcurl.stderr = (text) => {document.body.innerHTML += text};
 ```

+### Getting Version Info:
+You can get version information from the `libcurl.version` object.
+This object will also contain the versions of all the C libraries that libcurl.js uses. `libcurl.version.lib` returns the version of libcurl.js itself.

 ## Proxy Server:
 The proxy server consists of a standard [Wisp](https://github.com/MercuryWorkshop/wisp-protocol) server, allowing multiple TCP connections to share the same websocket.